nlesc-sherlock/spiraljs/README.md

 # specified in package.json:
 npm install

+# run npm install, bower install, tsd install through one command
+npm run deploy-dev

 # one of the things that should now be installed, is the build system 'gulp'. build the project with
 gulp

-# check what other tasks are available with
-gulp tasks

-# build the project
-gulp build

 # you can also serve the build directory with
-gulp serve-build
+gulp dev-watch

-# after running a gulp serve-build, open up a browser and navigate
+# after running a gulp dev-watch, open up a browser and navigate
-# to http://localhost:8087/ to inspect the website.
+# to http://localhost:3000/ to inspect the website.
 You've been served!

 ```